 Run the given command in the background.
-It is not possible to use shell job control to manipulate background processes started by sudo.
+Note that it is not possible to use shell job control to manipulate background processes started by sudo.
 Most interactive commands will fail to work properly in background mode.

 -C num, --close-from=num